ICUBE-Q

-ICUBE-Q or ICUBE-QAMAR is a Pakistani lunar remote sensing nanosatellite and one of the four international payloads of the Chang'e 6 lunar sample-return mission.
-It is a joint venture between the Institute of Space Technology (IST), Space & Upper Atmosphere Research Commission (SUPARCO) and the Intelligent Satellite Technology Center of Shanghai Jiao Tong University (SJTU), under the framework of Asia-Pacific Space Cooperation Organization (APSCO).
-It is Pakistan's first deep-space mission.
+ICUBE-Q or ICUBE-QAMAR was a Pakistani lunar remote sensing nanosatellite and one of the four international payloads of the Chang'e 6 lunar sample-return mission.
+It was a joint venture between the Institute of Space Technology (IST), Space & Upper Atmosphere Research Commission (SUPARCO) and the Intelligent Satellite Technology Center of Shanghai Jiao Tong University (SJTU), under the framework of Asia-Pacific Space Cooperation Organization (APSCO).
+It was Pakistan's first deep-space mission.

 Overview

 In 2019, the China National Space Administration (CNSA) announced opportunities for payloads in its upcoming lunar sample-return mission of Chang'e 6; the space agency had a slot for payloads weighing less than 10 kg in its orbiting spacecraft.
 The CNSA announced in 2022 that it will carry scientific instruments from France, Italy and Sweden on the Chang'e-6 mission's lander along with a Pakistani payload on the orbiter.
 Pakistan's Institute of Space Technology (IST) had answered the call with a proposal for a lunar CubeSat named "ICUBE-Qamar" (ICUBE-Q) and it was selected after a rigorous evaluation.
 The design and development of ICUBE-Q was a collaborative effort between Institute of Space Technology (IST), Pakistan's national space agency SUPARCO, and China's Shanghai Jiao Tong University (SJTU).
 IST has been developing several CubeSat in the same series of which iCube-1 was successfully launched in 2013.

 The design of satellite was carried out at Space Systems Lab of Institute of Space Technology.
 The development was carried out jointly in the Intelligent Satellite Technology Center of School of Aeronautics and Astronautics at Shanghai Jiao Tong University.
 The satellite called locally as "SJTU Siyuan 2" had to integrate multiple functions within limited space and mass, including energy supply, communication systems and the scientific experiment equipment.
 To overcome the gravitational disturbances, strong radiation expostures, temperature fluctuations and threat of lunar dust, the spacecraft was incorporated with multi-sensor fusion technology, multi-layer shielding and advanced thermal control technology to ensure its stable operation.
 SJTU had previously launched its first student satellite APSCO-SSS-2A (SJTU Siyuan 1) in collaboration with Institute of Space Technology Pakistan (IST) in October 2021.